top of page

 Elizabeth has experience in community mental health agencies working with children, adolescents, young adults, and families.
 She has experience working with clients with a variety of issues including depression, ADHD, anxiety, oppositional behaviors, trauma, grief, stress, anger, abuse, adjustment disorders, identity problems, and self esteem.
 She also has experience working with clients on parenting concerns, communication, and interpersonal boundaries.
 Elizabeth partners with each client to create the best therapeutic experience and optimal change and growth for each client.
 She offers individual and family counseling.

-Danielle Schenkel, LPC
+Danielle Schenkel, LCPC

 Dani spent 10 years working in student supports services at various colleges and universities prior to completing her masters in Counseling at Bradley University in 2023.